ICONgroupCWC/chase-and-capture/README.md

 ## Future Work

 Building on these preliminary findings, future work will focus on scaling these techniques to handle more complex, realistic environments, integrating continuous action spaces, and optimizing agent communication protocols.

----

-This README provides a concise overview, including background, research focus, results, and a link to further documentation.
-Let me know if you want additional details!